In Silico (Pendulum album)

 In Silico is the second studio album by Australian drum and bass band Pendulum, released in Australia and Europe on 12 May 2008 by Warner Bros.
 Records and in the United States a day later by Atlantic Records.
 The album represents a change in sound for the band from their debut album Hold Your Colour away from drum and bass, incorporating more rock and electronic influences.
 The album peaked at number 2 on the UK Albums Chart on 18 May 2008.
 Singles from the album include "Granite", "Propane Nightmares", "The Other Side" and "Showdown".
 Mini discs of the song "The Tempest" were thrown out to the audience of the "Project Rev" live show.

 The expression "in silico", from which the album's title is derived, means performed on computer or via computer simulation.
 However group member Gareth McGrillen also commented on the way it plays upon Nirvana's well-known album title In Utero (which means born naturally or of the uterus) and thus carries extra shades of meaning related to being "born synthetically", thus explaining the album's cover design of a baby or fetus displayed inside a circular design representing a synthetic ovum.

 Reception

-Critical reception to the album has been mixed, with most of the polarisation coming from Pendulum's shift from drum and bass to a more rock and pop-imbued electronic sound.
+Critical reception to the album was mixed, with most of the polarisation coming from Pendulum's shift from drum and bass to a more rock and pop-imbued electronic sound.
 AllMusic praised that "Pendulum is determined to heal the breach" between rock and electronica; however, The Guardian felt that the sound was "a little dated".
-Some fans of the first album have criticised In Silico for the change of genre; however, because of the album's popularity, and with singles being played on television music channels such as Kerrang!, Pendulum managed to attract a new group of fans.
+Some fans of the first album criticised In Silico for the change of genre; however, because of the album's popularity, and with singles being played on television music channels such as Kerrang!, Pendulum managed to attract a new group of fans.
 Q named both lead single "Granite" and "Propane Nightmares" in the top 50 songs of the months in which they were released.